 Should I play events?

 Events are special play experiences that are available for a limited time.
 The rules vary from Event to Event, so be sure to review the specific prizing and format that is being offered.
 As of right now, most events have been geared towards experienced players.
 If you are just starting up I worry that you might run into grizzled veterans who will show you no mercy.
 Obviously every Event is different, so it is hard to generalize too much, but I would encourage you to skip events at least until you can reach Diamond or Master.
 You should just spend your gold on Draft.

 Why doesn’t [XYZ] work like Magic/Hearthstone?

 Because they are different games!
 There are a number of mechanics that are similar between these games, but the differences are important.
+I have worked with others to write a full Rules Guide, and although it is not a fun read, it should answer most of your mechanical questions.
 It is difficult to go over all of them here, but let’s run through some basic ones.

 Activated abilities – you can only activate abilities during your own turn, unlike Magic where you can (usually) do it at any time.